Hipped vs Gable Roofs

 Hipped roofs are more complex to build, so require more materials for the process.
 This will not only increase the cost, but can mean they take longer to be complete.

 The multiple ridges of a hipped roof must be installed expertly to avoid the chance of leaks occurring.
 A poorly fitted roof can quickly result in water damage to your ceilings and roof, but this will not be a problem provided you use a professional roofing contractors to install your roof.
-Click here to see 28 different types of roofs designs including hipped and gable roofs.
+There are many different types of roofs designs including hipped and gable roofs.